asyncapi/website/pages/docs/community/styleguide/punctuation.md

 Use a Colon to introduce a list, explanation, or an example.
 Some examples include:
 - "Please bring the following items: a pen, a notebook, and a calculator."
-- "There are three primary colors: red, blue, and yellow."
+- "There are three primary colours: red, blue, and yellow."

 ## 5. Dash (— or -)